NotTwist/Timecode-Generator/README.md

 ## Notes
 1. Scene detection is not perfect, especially with motion graphics.
 It works best for traditional videos with camera.
 2. YouTube requires chapters be at least 10 seconds long.
 If scene changes happen quickly (like in highly edited videos), chapter length might be shorter than expected, so yo umight have to delete unneeded timecodes.
-3. This program doesn't account for audio and uses only the difference between frames to find cuts.
-It is best to be used as a first step to creating chapters, then cleaning them from unneeded timecodes add maybe adding additional.